-- Phthalates:
+- Phthalates;

 - Short chained chlorinated paraffins (SCCPs);

 - Polycyclic aromatic hydrocarbons (PAHs);

 - Bisphenol A (BPA);

 - Certain elements, such as lead, cadmium and organic tin.

-These chemicals can all be very dangerous to children if they are present and exceed the limit values laid down in legislation.
+These chemicals can all be very dangerous to children if they are present and exceed the limit values as laid down in legislation.
 All types of economic operators were inspected including manufacturers, importers and all kinds of distributors.
-Special attention was given to cheap toys and toys without proper markings and warnings.
+All types of economic operators were inspected including manufacturers, importers and all kinds of distributors.
+Special attention was given to low-cost toys and toys without proper markings and warnings.
 Experience from previous Joint Actions on Toys has indicated that these present the highest levels of risk.